Homelessness

 If we believe your actions have resulted in you becoming homeless, we may not have a duty to house you.

-If you are currently at risk from domestic abuse or in fear of violence, we encourage you to contact the Police.
+If you are experiencing domestic abuse or fear violence, we urge you to contact the Police.
+More information and support options are available on our domestic abuse webpage.

 • Speak to your family or friends and try to sort out your differences.
 Is there someone who can act as a go-between if conversations are difficult?